-When you're done setting up the file server, leave the Secure Desktop's edit mode and click the item to test it.
+When you're done setting up the file server, leave the edit mode and click the item to test it.

-You will be prompted for your username and password (if required), as well as for the volume(s) on the file server that you would like to access1.
+You will be prompted for your username and password (if required), as well as for the volume(s) on the file server that you would like to access.

 It is not possible to use Bonjour or NETBIOS names for accessing file servers.
-Please use IP addresses instead, or set up \rightarrow Remote DNS to be able to use DNS host names.
+Please use IP addresses instead, or set up $\rightarrow$ Remote DNS to be able to use DNS host names.